roei217/DedupMigration/ILP/README.md

 Running
 -------
-1. install and configure gurobi and boost
+1. install and configure gurobi and libboost

 2. Complie the code
    > ./compile_Thanos-united.sh